Azure Web Application Firewall on Azure Content Delivery Network from Microsoft

 Request method-based access control: You base rules on the HTTP request method of the request.
 For example, GET, PUT, or HEAD.

 Size constraint: You can base rules on the lengths of specific parts of a request such as query string, Uri, or request body.

 A rate control rule limits abnormally high traffic from any client IP address.

 - Rate limiting rules: You can configure a threshold on the number of web requests allowed from a client IP address during a one-minute duration.
 This rule is distinct from an IP list-based allow/block custom rule that either allows all or blocks all request from a client IP address.
 Rate limits can be combined with more match conditions such as HTTP(S) parameter matches for granular rate control.

 Azure-managed rule sets

 Azure-managed rule sets provide an easy way to deploy protection against a common set of security threats.
-Since these rulesets are managed by Azure, the rules are updated as needed to protect against new attack signatures.
+Since Azure manages these rulesets, the rules are updated as needed to protect against new attack signatures.
 The Azure managed Default Rule Set includes rules against the following threat categories:

 - Cross-site scripting

 - SQL injection protection

 The version number of the Default Rule Set increments when new attack signatures are added to the rule set.
 The Default Rule Set is enabled by default in Detection mode in your WAF policies.
 You can disable or enable individual rules within the Default Rule Set to meet your application requirements.
 You can also set specific actions (ALLOW/BLOCK/REDIRECT/LOG) per rule.
 The default action for the managed Default Rule Set is Block.